ncstiles/ncstiles.github.io/README.md

 #### STRETCH FEATURES

-- [ ] Deploy website using GitHub Pages.
+- [x] Deploy website using GitHub Pages.
-- [x] Allow user to view more details about a movie within an opaque card.
 - [x] Improve the user experience through CSS & animation (I implemented fade and opacity, and transition time).
 - [x] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
-- [ ] Implement anything else that you can get done to improve the app functionality!
+- [x] Implement anything else that you can get done to improve the app functionality (overview in opaque card)

 ### Walkthrough Video